DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration.md

 Alternatively, we thought about letting users change the status themselves by marking an application as ‘Interviewed’ but that means we have to rely on users actually doing that for very little gain.

-Really, the next step is to make an offer or reject the application, so an interim step is unnecessary or worse prone to misuse.
+Really, the next step is to make an offer or reject the application, so an interim step is unnecessary or worse, prone to misuse.

 To avoid all that complexity we decided to collapse the status into a single ‘Interviewing’ status as soon as one interview has been set up.

 The application remains in that state until an offer is made or the application is rejected.

 ## Prompting users to make a decision once an interview has been set up

 In the previous iteration, when an application is in the ‘Awaiting interview’ state, we prompted users to either make a decison or set up another interview.

-But we felt it was confusing to prompt users to set up another interview when some providers may only ever set up one interview.
+But we felt it was confusing to prompt users to set up another interview for providers that don’t set up multiple interviews.

-So we changed it so that users can set up another interview from the interviews page, but the prompt has a single ‘Make a decision’ call to action.
+So we removed that option from the prompt but still let users set up another interview from the interviews page.

 ## Hiding the ‘Cancel’ and ‘Change’ links once an offer is made or the application is rejected